-Starlette is a natural shepherd, leading both the alphabet and people to their best and highest expression.
-She serves as the Minister to Empower Congregations at the D.C.
-Baptist Convention, where she is responsible for training congregational leaders in more than 150 churches annually.
-A graduate of Colgate Rochester Crozer Divinity School and Buffalo State College, she has served as an associate and interim pastor, a clergy coach and columnist at Baptist News Global.
+A first generation preacher, she is a natural shepherd, leading both the alphabet and people to their best and highest expression.
+She presently serves as the Minister to Empower Congregations at the D.C.
+Baptist Convention, where she is responsible for training congregational leaders in 160 churches annually.
+A graduate of Colgate Rochester Crozer Divinity School and Buffalo State College, she has served as an associate and interim pastor, a clergy coach and a columnist at Baptist News Global.
 She regularly writes for Smyth & Helwys Publishing Company and Ethics Daily.
 Her sermons have been featured by Sojourners and she is a contributing author in the book Faith Forward: A Dialogue on Children, Youth & a New Kind of Christianity.

 Recently, Starlette was awarded a pastoral study grant from the Louisville Institute and the Lily Foundation to study the social construct of race in the malformation of Christian community.
 Examining the work of Rev. Dr. Clarence Jordan, whose farm turned “demonstration plot” in Americus, Georgia, refused to agree to the social arrangements of segregation because of his Christian convictions, Starlette now takes this dirt to the Church.
 Her thesis is titled, “Afraid of Koinonia: How life on this farm reveals the fear of Christian community.”
 To read more about the project’s aim, click here.